opticdev/optic/docs/generate-openapi.md

 ![alt](https://i.imgur.com/PK702Zp.jpg)

 > **Optic generates:**
-> - OpenAPI 3.0 or 3.1 (depending on the version your set).
+> - OpenAPI 3.0 or 3.1 (depending on the version you set).
 > - New `schema.components` when documenting new endpoints.
 > - Reuses existing `schema.components`.